VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter04.md

 - image
 - font
 - text
-- <p>At the bottom, it will be implemented using `AGG` data and interfaces.</p>
+- At the bottom, it will be implemented using `AGG` data and interfaces.

 ## `MGPlus` Frame Diagram

-- <p>MGPlus is mainly composed of the above 9 categories.
-The Graphic class implements all operations related to rendering, including color gradient,</p>
-color combination, anti-aliasing, etc. The other 8 categories are associated with Graphic in a one-way manner.
+- MGPlus is mainly composed of the above 9 categories.
+The Graphic class implements all operations related to rendering, including color gradient, color combination, anti-aliasing, etc. The other 8 categories are associated with Graphic in a one-way manner.
-- <p>The Matrix class is associated with the Path class, the Image class and the Bitmap class, and the Font class is associated with the Text</p>
+- The Matrix class is associated with the Path class, the Image class and the Bitmap class, and the Font class is associated with the Text class.
-class.

 - `MGPlus` rebuild framework: